Learning time-scales in two-layers neural networks: Timescales hierarchy in the gradient flow dynamics

 We will work mainly using the Hermite representation of the dynamical ODEs \eqref{eq:general-dynamics}, which we write down for the reader's convenience:

+The rest of this section is organized as follows.
+We first give a brief overview of the method of matched asymptotic expansions and a summary of our main results regarding the learning timescales in Section~\ref{sec:overview_singular_matched}.
 Sections \ref{sec:first-layer}-\ref{sec:third-layer} respectively describe the first three time scales of the matched asymptotic expansion of \eqref{eq:group_sing_hermite}.
 This gives, for each time scale, an approximation of the $a(\omega)$, $s(\omega)$.
 In Appendix~\ref{sec:induced}, we detail how these sections induce an evolution of the risk alternating plateaus and rapid decreases, and support the standing learning scenario of Definition \ref{def:StandardScenario}.
 Finally, in Section \ref{sec:conjectured}, we conjecture the behavior on longer time scales.

 \paragraph{Notations.} We denote $\bfone$ the constant function $\bfone:\omega \in \Omega \mapsto 1 \in \R$.
 Denote $\langle ., . \rangle_{L^2(\rho)}$ the dot product on $L^2(\rho)$ and $\Vert . \Vert_{L^2(\rho)}$ the associated norm.
 For $x \in L^2(\rho)$, we denote $x_\perp$ the orthogonal projection of $x$ on the hyperplane $\bfone^\perp$ of $L^2(\rho)$ of functions orthogonal to $\bfone$: